arangodb/velocypack/scripts/run_litefuzz/README.md

 repository:
 [litefuzz](https://github.com/sec-tools/litefuzz).
 For using it, it is required to have either python2 or python3
 installed.
+The repository litefuzz has a subdirectory named `setup`.
+After cloning the repository, run the setup script in accordance to the OS being used.
+For example, for Linux, run
+`<litefuzz-directory>/setup/linux.sh`.
+If necessary, make the setup file an executable with command `chmod +x <litefuzz-directory>/setup/<script-name>.sh`.
-After cloning the repository, the script can be run without extra steps.
+Now the script can be run without extra steps.

 Usage of the script
 ===================